 Seeing the world upside down each time reveals a hidden truth: Dunn’s train has derailed / Dunn was right about the gun.

 We also see Joseph’s upside-down perspective when he helps his dad lift weights in the garage.
 By refusing the limitations of physics and self-belief, he helps Dunn get a sense of his true potential.

 Superheroes risk their lives to save the weak; sometimes they seem incapable of refusing to help.
 It’s a story archetype with roots in Biblical stories of Jesus as Messiah.
 Jesus is both an early example of superhero, and an origin story for the genre which borrows from it.

 The archetype features in action hero movies, too.
 Harry Potter, Neo in The Matrix and Luke Skywalker are ordinary guys who step up to their potential and battle dark forces to save the planet.

 Often, they ‘die’ in the pursuit of this goal and, like Jesus, come back to life – literally a super-human feat.

 David Dunn does a good impression of an ordinary guy.
 He goes to extremes to be faceless, nameless and unremarkable in every way.
-He’s in disguise long before Price unmasks him as a caped crusader (a security guard).
+He’s in disguise long before Price transforms him into a caped crusader.

 After meeting Price, Dunn accepts his superhero fate.
 When he stands in the middle of the station with the intention of sensing crime, he lifts his hands in a Jesus-like pose.